-The Evaluation Data Manager will conduct quality control checks on interview completion and data entry.
+The GPRA Data Manager will conduct quality control checks on interview completion and data entry.
 Any issues or inconsistencies will be reviewed with you so that we can ensure that we are collecting the most complete and accurate information possible.
 Under some circumstances, you may need to contact clients again to collect missing information or provide clarification.
 We will regularly discuss any barriers or questions that you may encounter during data collection at weekly team meetings.
-However, please don't hesitate to contact Allyssa at any time if a question regarding data collection or entry arises.
+However, please don't hesitate to contact the GPRA Data Manager at any time if a question regarding data collection or entry arises.